 Prince Albert Edward and Princess Alexandra

-Way back in 1863, this was one of the first royal weddings ever to be photographed.
-Queen Victoria’s eldest son, Albert Edward the Prince of Wales, married Princess Alexandra of Denmark on March 10.
+Way back in 1863, this was one of the first royal wedding photos ever.
+Queen Victoria’s eldest son, Albert Edward, Prince of Wales, married Princess Alexandra of Denmark on March 10.
 The wedding took place at St. George’s Chapel in Windsor.
 At the time, Queen Victoria was mourning her husband, Prince Albert, who had passed away in 1861.
 She wore black to the ceremony and stood above the proceedings on a balcony rather than taking part in the procession.
 Prince Albert Edward would become King Edward VII in 1901.
 Here, his wife Princess Alexandra poses in her beautiful English silk gown.
 Speaking of royal wedding dresses, learn about Kate Middleton’s little-known second wedding dress.